-Save time and money with our new Brown Wood Closeboard Panel Kit with Timber Post – try our one-click buying option to get the fence panelling you need.
+Save time and money with our new Brown Timber Closeboard Panel Kit with Timber Post – try our one-click buying option to get the fence panelling you need.

-The only tools you'll need are a screwdriver, tape measure, bucket, sprit level, post-hole digger (or spade) and hammer.
+The only tools you'll need are a screwdriver, tape measure, bucket, spirit level, post-hole digger (or spade) and hammer.

 Our high-quality Brown Timber Closeboard Panel Kit with Timber Post contains:

 1 x Closeboard Brown Panel (1.83m wide, 1.65m height)

 1 x Brown Post 100x100mm in UC4 kiln-dried in Redwood (2.4m high)

 1 x Post Mix Bag Concrete (approx 20kg)

 2 x 150mm Cleats (50x25mm)

 6 x 46mm Fence Clips (46mm)